 The NPPRRC heard a great deal about the strain that officers face.
-Each day, the men and women of the NPPD, and all law enforcement agencies go to work every day with the weight of the unexpected.
+Each day, the men and women of the NPPD, and all law enforcement agencies, go to work with the weight of the unexpected.
 Given the law enforcement model, officers are asked to perceive everyone they interact with by threat assessment.
 This hypervigilance is unhealthy for the officers themselves as well as for the community they serve within.
 We are also aware of the stigmas around mental health that are so common in law enforcement.
 However, to deny mental health needs is a dangerous sign and implausible reality.
 Further, we question whether professionals who cannot acknowledge their own need of mental health maintenance could be relied upon to be first responders in mental health crises situations.

 Recommendation of the NPPRRC: As a means of caring for the officers of the NPPD, every officer should receive, at minimum, one hour per month of counselling.
-We realize that many of them may choose to endure rather than avail themselves of these services.
+In the aftermath of a traumatic event or use of force, this support should move from monthly to weekly, at the recommendation of the mental health professional.
+We realize that many officers may choose to endure rather than avail themselves of these services.
 However we are optimistic that they will realize the concern that undergirds it and in time the practice will be normalized and embraced.